 Britania Group of Islands

-In this island is where all the action begins.
-There are so many boat rides you can experience here; in fact it is too much that once you’re done, it will give you tons of body ache.
+This island is where all the action begins.
+There are so many boat rides you can experience here; in fact, it is too much that once you’re done, it will give you tons of body aches.

-Boslon Island is very crowded, most of the visitors send their lunch time here.
-If you’ll get a bigger boat like we did, you can have lunch your boat instead.
+Boslon Island is very crowded, and most of the visitors spend their lunch time here.
+If you get a bigger boat like we did, you can have lunch on your boat instead.

-I got to say that this island made my experience really memorable, aside from the fact that I was dead tired after all the shenanigans we did, but it was all worth it.
+I have to say that this island made my experience really memorable, aside from the fact that I was dead tired after all the shenanigans we did, but it was all worth it.

 Hiyor-hiyoran Island